bruvellu/terebratalia-wnts/wnt.md

 ## Ligand--receptor shuffling in bilaterian axial evolution

-The short-range activity of Wnts and their ability to elicit cell fate and cell polarity responses in a combinatorial fashion depending on the developmental context, make the Wnt signaling pathways key players to generate cell lineage diversity and shape changes during the body patterning of metazoans [@Guder2006-fu; @Loh2016-pz].
+The short-range activity of Wnts and their ability to elicit cell fate and cell polarity responses in a combinatorial fashion depending on the developmental context, make the Wnt signaling pathways key players to generate cell lineage diversity and morphogenetic changes during the body patterning of metazoans [@Guder2006-fu; @Loh2016-pz].
 We thus wondered whether the transcriptional territories of Wnt signaling components we observe in brachiopod development is conserved in other animals, and how changes in these territories may relate to the morphological diversity of metazoans.

 We first compared the load of maternal transcripts of Wnt signaling components in the unfertilized eggs of  bilaterians.